icaroribeiro/go-code-challenge-template-2/README.md

 Adapters are implemented in the infrastructure (known as repositories) and presentation layers (known as handlers) and are responsible for http communication and database communication, respectively.

-Such structuring of the code makes it possible to focus on the implementation of business logic, since it can be developed completely independently from the rest of the system, as well as on the separation of dependencies, the ease of changing the infrastructure (such as a change of a database), and even allows tests in isolation to be carried out in a simple way.
+Such structuring of the code makes it possible to focus on the implementation of business logic, since it can be developed completely independently of the rest of the system, as well as on the separation of dependencies, the ease of changing the infrastructure (such as a change of a database), and even allows tests in isolation to be carried out in a simple way.

 ## Database